lbi-cenargen/oil_plants/scripts/README.md

-### To run the database preparation script download the files and execute the following command:
+### To run the database preparation script download and save all the files into a desired directory and execute the following command:

 ```sh